This easy baked macaroni and cheese combines cheese, butter, and a creamy bechamel sauce all baked together in one delicious side dish!

 Before you bake, you’re going to create your layered mac and cheese.
 It’s kind of like a lasagna but macaroni and cheese instead.

-Place half the cooked macaroni on the bottom of a squash baking dish.
-Sprinkle with 1/8 tsp salt and 1/8 tsp garlic salt.
+Place half the coated macaroni (about 1 1/2 cups) on the bottom of a squash baking dish.
+Sprinkle with 1/4 teaspoon of salt and 1/4 teaspoon of garlic salt.

-Repeat the layers again – the other half of the macaroni noodles and the other half of the cheddar cheese.
+Repeat the layers again – the other half of the macaroni noodles and the final 1 1/2 cups of the shredded cheddar cheese.

 Bake for 30 minutes covered then remove foil and bake for another 15-20 minutes or until the top is lightly browned.